-As we discussed in our article on why air fryers smoke excessively, this build up of fat can be a problem.
+As we discussed in our article on why air fryers smoke excessively, this buildup of fat can be a problem.
 When the air fryer gets hot, the oil will start to burn.
 This will lead to white smoke pouring out of your air fryer and filling up your kitchen.
 No one wants a smoky kitchen, especially if you have smoke detectors.
-And your better half won’t be best please when your whole house smells like bacon grease too!
+And your better half won’t be best pleased when your whole house smells like bacon grease too!

 2. Curled Up Bacon

 The first few times I tried to cook bacon in my air fryer, I found out about another bacon specific issue!
 After opening up my air fryer, I would be greeted by curled up slices of bacon.

 Not only does this not look nice, it also leads to uneven cooking.

 If you want to achieve the air fried bacon “holy grail” this is another problem you need to overcome.
 Fair enough, it is not quite as critical as the first problem, but it is there all the same!

 First things first, what can we do about all that fat oozing out of our air fried bacon?

 I talk about how to deal with excess fat in an air fryer more thoroughly in our article dedicated to the subject.
 Here, I will just give you one example of what I do when I cook bacon in an air fryer.